 For current families, please contact Luz Beltran at email@example.com or 414-645-1060.

-Nativity Jesuit offers organized sports teams for soccer (fall), basketball (winter), and track (spring) for grades 4 through 8.
+Nativity Jesuit offers organized sports teams for soccer (fall), basketball (winter), and track (spring) for grades 5 through 8.
+Younger Lobos in grades 1-4 also participate in the Lobito Cheer Squad (Winter) and soccer (Fall).
 Coaches are comprised of Nativity Jesuit staff, alumni, and community members.